SSWConsulting/SSW.Rules.Content/rules/does-your-sharepoint-site-have-a-favicon/rule.md

 ---
 type: rule
 archivedreason:
-title: Does your SharePoint site have a favicon?
+title: Do you have a favicon on your SharePoint site?
 guid: c9198979-7771-4526-b3ee-fb05d2024b36
 uri: does-your-sharepoint-site-have-a-favicon
 created: 2009-04-21T03:40:52.0000000Z